-• Approximately 500 mature hazard trees, possibly more, are removed throughout the area each year.
+• Up to 500 mature hazard trees are removed throughout the area each year.
+Locations of Planned Treatments

-• The entire area will be evaluated and prioritized for hazard tree removal annually.
+The entire area will be evaluated and prioritized for hazard tree removal annually.
 Treatment Methods

 - Crews are continuously looking for trees that exhibit structural defects and could strike the road or neighboring property if they come down.
-Any potential hazard trees identified will be further evaluated and removed as soon as possible if necessary. - If trees growing outside WSDOT right of way are hazards, crews work with the neighboring property owner to negotiate removal. - Whenever possible removal debris will be left to decompose on site. - Large woody debris may be stored at pit sites for later use in restoration projects.
+Any potential hazard trees identified will be further evaluated and scheduled for removal as soon as possible if necessary. - If trees growing outside WSDOT right of way are hazards, crews work with the neighboring property owner to negotiate removal. - Whenever possible removal debris will be left to decompose on site. - Large woody debris may be stored at pit sites for later use in restoration projects.